-How long are shots good for?
+How long do shots last?
 How far apart do I need to get each shot in a series?

 The following is a list of travel vaccinations and “routine” vaccinations that are often administered at travel medicine consultations at my New York travel medicine clinic.
 In nearly every case, there are occasional exceptions to these details.
 Also note: this information pertains to adults only and does not include vaccines that are rarely administered for travel abroad, including HPV, Meningitis B, Shingles, and others.